Allaa-boutaleb/fishy-tus/README.md

 ## 🙏 Acknowledgments

-We thank the creators and maintainers of all benchmarks and baseline models that made this research possible.
+We would like to sincerely thank the all creators and maintainers of the benchmarks and models used in our study, which made this research possible.